 Before you begin, you’ll need: Archiving enabled, archived logs in your S3 bucket

 Restore your archives

-In the Restore tab, give your restored account a Name, choose a Time range of up to 24 hours, and click Restore.
+In the Restore data tab, give your restored account a Name, and choose a Time range of up to 24 hours.

-If you need to filter Kibana manually, choose the new restored account in the Selected Accounts box, and then select your data’s original Time Range.
+If you need to filter OpenSearch Dashboards manually, choose the newly restored account in the Selected Accounts box, and then select your data’s original Time Range.